fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 GROUP BY action
 ```

-To register a query, issue `norikra-client query add` on the CLI.
+To register a query, issue `norikra-client query add` on the CLI:

 ```
 $ norikra-client query add test_query "SELECT action, count(*) AS c FROM access.win:time_batch(10 sec) WHERE user != 0 GROUP BY action"